-Deferred grant revenue primarily consists of the proceeds from a Paycheck Protection Program ("PPP") loan.
+Deferred grant revenue at June 30, 2021 primarily consists of the proceeds from a Paycheck Protection Program ("PPP") loan.
 The PPP loan is granted by the Small Business Administration under the Coronavirus Aid, Relief, and Economic Security Act (the "CARES Act").
 PPP loans are considered conditional contributions under ASC 958-605, Not-for-Profit Entities - Revenue Recognition.
 The loan must be repaid if the Organization does not overcome certain barriers within the CARES Act.
-The Organization has deferred recognition of grant revenue for the year ended June 30, 2021, in the amount of the second PPP loan granted because the conditions of forgiveness have not yet been substantially met; however, the Organization believes it will substantially meet the conditions required for forgiveness in the following year.
-The Organization received forgiveness for the first PPP loan (granted in the prior year) during the year ended June 30, 2021.
-The Organization recognized this PPP loan as revenue in the current year.
+The Organization has deferred recognition of grant revenue for the year ended June 30, 2021 because the conditions of forgiveness had not yet been substantially met.
+The Organization received forgiveness for the PPP loan during the year ended June 30, 2022 and recognized \$77,302 as grant revenue in the current year.